 Have your concert or recital at St. Andrew's!

 Interested in using St. Andrew's as a venue for your upcoming concert or recital?
-Although St. Andrew's Sanctuary is always available for rent, we will consider waving the rental fee for recitalists if the musician is willing to give back to the St. Andrew's community by participating in a liturgy or concert (known as a reciprocal event).
+Although St. Andrew's sanctuary is always available for rent, we will consider waiving the rental fee for recitalists if the musician is willing to give back to the St. Andrew's community by participating in a liturgy or concert (known as a reciprocal event).
 This arrangement is made with the approval of Dr. Deborah Friauff, our Director of Music.

 Fees of $25 per hour are still incurred due to the necessity of hiring a building monitor to open and close the building as well as handle set up.
 Piano tuning may also be needed.
 Paperwork must be completed with the Parish Administrator, Kathy McPherson.
-Please contact our Director of Music, Dr. Deborah Friauff, to learn more.

 << Back to MUSIC